thejqs/plcb/README.md

 Oy.

 To go through what's provided to me, I'd have to read through roughly 2,500 pages containing about 60,000 products just to find the 14,000-plus that are sold in retail stores.
 Then I'd have to go through each of those 14,000 to find the ~2,000 that are sold only in one store.

 So somewhere on the order of 17,000 pages to inspect.
 Daily.

-So I guess I have to make a computer do it.
+I guess I should make a computer do it.

 **Good thing I can write code.**